Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: Classification involving multiple classes

 \section{Classification involving multiple classes}

 The proposed method can be generalized for $J$-class problems with $J>2$.
-One simple way of generalization is to adopt the one-vs-one approach, where we perform $\binom{J}{2}$ binary classifications taking one pair of classes at a time and then use majority voting.
-In some rare cases, it leads to ties, where more than one classes have the maximum number of votes.
-One can break these ties by considering a classification problem involving those classes only, and if the problem is not resolved even after that, the class having the maximum evidence in terms of the $p$-value (as decribed in the case of binary classification) can be chosen.
-However, to reduce the computing cost, we can also adopt a slightly different strategy.
-First we arrange the classes according to the non-increasing order of sample sizes (ties can be resolved arbitrarily).
-Next, we perform $J-1$ binary classifications taking the $J$-th class as the minority class and one of the rest as the majority class.
+One simple way of generalization is to adopt the one-vs-one (OvO) approach, where we perform $\binom{J}{2}$ binary classifications taking one pair of classes at a time and then use majority voting.
+On some rare occasions, this may lead to ties, where more than one classes have the maximum number of votes.
+One can break these ties by considering a classification problem involving those classes only.
+If the problem is still not resolved, then the class having the maximum evidence in terms of the $p$-value (as described in the case of binary classification) can be chosen.
+However, the OvO approach has high computing cost since we need to perform $\binom{J}{2}$ binary classifications.
+We can adopt a slight modification of OvO to reduce the computing cost.
+First, we arrange the classes in descending order of the sample sizes (ties are resolved arbitrarily).
+Next, we perform $J-1$ binary classifications treating the $J$-th class as the minority class and one of the rest as the majority class.
 For an observation ${\bf x}$, let $S_{\bf x}(J)$ be the collection of all classes winning over the minority class and $J_0=|S_{\bf x}(J)|$ be the cardinality of $S_{\bf x}(J)$.
-If this is empty (i.e., $J_0=0$), we classify ${\bf x}$ to Class-$J$.
+If $S_{\bf x}(J)$ is empty (i.e., $J_0=0$), we classify ${\bf x}$ to Class-$J$.
 If $J_0=1$, we assign ${\bf x}$ to the single member of $S_{\bf x}(J)$.
-Otherwise, we repeat the procedure for a $J_0$-class problem only considering the classes in $S_{\bf x}(J)$.
-In our numerical study, there was no visible difference between the performance of these two methods, and here we report the results for the second one (referred to as the OvO$+$ method).
+Otherwise, we repeat the procedure for a $J_0$-class problem, involving the classes in $S_{\bf x}(J)$ only.
+In our numerical studies, there was no visible difference between the performance of these two methods, and here we report the results for the second one (referred to as the OvO$+$ method).
 A consistency result similar to Theorem~\ref{thm:binary_consistency} can be proved for this method, which is stated in Theorem~\ref{thm:consistency_multiclass}.